What is it and How Will it Help Me?

 Here is the Actual Law for those of you who like reading this sort of stuff – CIVIL CODE Section 841

-And for those of you who rather read a layman’s description of the good neighbor fence law, here goes…
+And for those of you who would rather read a layman’s description of the California Good Neighbor Fence Law, here goes…

-Of course, just like every other law ever created, there are exceptions.
+Of course, like many laws there are exceptions.

-- For those who live in really rural areas where fences are not so common and many landowners don’t want to build or maintain a fence around there property.
+- This applies to those who live in rural areas where fences are not as common and many landowners don’t want to build or maintain a fence around their property.
 In this case, if a neighbor builds a fence, the fenceless owner doesn’t have the pay for it.
-Unless the fenceless owner someday decides to build his own fence.
+Unless the fenceless owner someday decides to fence in his own property benefitting from the already existing division fence.
 In that case, he has to pay the other owner for one-half of the already existing fence.
 To put it much more simply, If a property owner benefits from the fence, he has to contribute to its cost.

-What if Neighbor Doesn’t Care if Fence Falls Down
+What if My Neighbor Doesn’t Care if Fence Falls Down

 A lot of people make the argument that since they don’t care if their property has a fence or not, they aren’t benefiting from the fence.
 Well, it’s simpler than that.
 If the neighbor has a fence around his house, whether he likes it or not, a court will find that he benefits from the fence.
 Period.

 However, you can be right and still have to pay for the whole fence.
-This is if you don’t properly go about building the new shared fence!
+This is if you don’t take the proper steps leading up to the construction of the fence.

 If you have ever sat through a small claims court session you undoubtedly saw at least one litigant going after a neighbor to pay for half of a fence.
 It happens all the time.